LucasDedieu/Facial-Identification/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to customize this `README.md` file to suit your specific notebook and project structure.